zorkpt/zorkpt/README.md

  👋 Hi, I'm Hugo Poças!
-I'm a software engineer at Pluricosmetica, focused on harnessing technology to make a meaningful impact.
+I'm a software developer at Pluricosmetica.

  ## About me